tomohisa/dcb-events.github.io/docs/topics/projections.md

 ### Library

-We have build a small library [:octicons-link-external-16:](https://github.com/dcb-events/dcb-events.github.io/tree/main/libraries/dcb){:target="_blank" .small} that provides functions to create projections and test them.
+We have built a small library [:octicons-link-external-16:](https://github.com/dcb-events/dcb-events.github.io/tree/main/libraries/dcb){:target="_blank" .small} that provides functions to create projections and test them.

 The `createProjection` function accepts a projection object like we defined above: